Blandford-Znajek jets in galaxy formation simulations: method and implementation: Introduction

 AGN feedback in galaxy formation simulations has been widely considered \citep{2019Dave+, 2018Henden+, 2018Weinberger+, 2017McCarthy+, 2015Sijacki+, 2015Schaye+, 2015Crain+, 2012Dubois+, 2007Sijacki+}.
 The inclusion of supermassive black holes in these simulations has proved necessary in order to regulate the properties of massive galaxies, thus producing more realistic galaxy populations that are broadly consistent with observations.
-In these simulations, however, the typical resolution scale is usually on the order of $100\; {\rm pc}$ at best and so it is often difficult to resolve the lobe inflation process, let alone the jet launching process.
-This usually leads to the jet energy being injected in the form of a thermal or kinetic dump, e.g. in off-centre bubbles or large-scale (bipolar) winds, which eliminates the requirement that the lobe inflation be followed, albeit at the cost of reduced physical accuracy.
+Due to resolution constraints, however, the jet energy must often be injected in the form of a thermal or kinetic dump, e.g. in off-centre bubbles or large-scale (bipolar) winds, which eliminates the requirement that the lobe inflation be followed, albeit at the cost of reduced physical accuracy.
 Zoom-in simulations of cosmological clusters somewhat address the resolution problems associated with full cosmological box simulations.
 Indeed, individual jet studies that follow the lobe inflation process in a live cosmological environment have been carried out \citep{2020BourneSijacki,2019Bourne+,2010Dubois+,2010Morsony+,2006Heinz+}.

 Despite these problems, the modelling of jet feedback in galaxy and cosmological scale simulations is becoming more sophisticated, incorporating more accurate modelling of (computationally) complex physical processes such as magnetic fields and cosmic rays \citep{2019Yang+, 2018Ehlert+, 2017Weinberger+}.
 Jet studies are also now finding that they are able to reproduce features seen in radio and X-ray observations with unprecedented accuracy \citep{2020BourneSijacki, 2019Bourne+}.
-With these advances in mind it is timely to ensure that self-regulation of the jet feedback is fully investigated in these contexts.
-Whilst including self-regulated jet feedback in galaxy-scale simulations is by no means a new idea \citep{2016YangReynoldsB, 2014LiBryan, 2011Gaspari+, 2007CattaneoTeyssier, 2006VernaleoReynolds}, self-consistent models that link the evolution of gas angular momentum with the jet power are still in their infancy.
+To investigate these issues fully, however, self-regulated jet feedback models need to be considered \citep[see e.g.][]{2016YangReynoldsB, 2014LiBryan, 2011Gaspari+, 2007CattaneoTeyssier, 2006VernaleoReynolds}, but note that self-consistent models that link the evolution of gas angular momentum with the jet power are still in their infancy.

 Due to the vast range of scales that are involved in tracking accretion flows and AGN jet propagation in galaxy-scale simulations, many of the launching processes (that can be captured to some extent in GRMHD simulations) fall below scales that are resolvable.
 Our work here focuses on galaxy-scale simulations but aims to (somewhat) bridge the gap between galaxy-scale and GRMHD simulations.
 Since we cannot resolve the jet launching scales we have developed a self-consistent sub-grid model for AGN feedback in the form of a Blandford-Znajek jet, motivated by the results of GRMHD simulations and general relativistic analytic predictions.
 Our model assumes that the black hole is surrounded by a sub-grid, thin $\alpha$-disc which modulates the accretion flow onto the black hole, allowing us to accurately follow both the evolution of the mass and angular momentum of the black hole.
 In such a model it is of vital importance to self-consistently evolve the system as a whole and hence the evolution of the black hole as a result of launching the jet is included in our model as well.